improvewifi/haminaAP/README.md

 Height is currently omitted because it made the names too long.
 Locations for Imperial are rounded to the inch, while the Metric system goes three decimal places.

-## This tool adds an X & Y coordinate to AP names from a user-determined zero point. <br />
+## This tool adds an X & Y coordinate in either Metric or Imperial units to AP names from a user-determined zero point. <br />
 ![alt text](https://github.com/improvewifi/haminaAP/blob/main/readme_images/map_with_ap_distances.png) <br />
 ![alt text](https://github.com/improvewifi/haminaAP/blob/main/readme_images/ap_name_with_distance.png) <br />